hellerve/utilities/cutils/README.md

 of the files are from Zed Shaws' wonderful "Learn C The Hard Way", which is the best resource to learn C from scratch at the moment I think.

-There are also a few files from a Threading book called (look it up).
+There are also a few files from a Threading book called "The Art of Concurrency by Clay Breshears.

 Finally, the file `Debug/benchmark.h` I copied from a StackOverflow answer I cannot seem to find anymore.